HannahKirk/Hatemoji/README.md

 # Hatemoji

-This repo contains the two datasets from our 2021 paper: _Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate_. https://arxiv.org/abs/2108.05921
+This repo contains the two datasets from our 2021 paper: _Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate_. https://arxiv.org/abs/2108.05921.
+It is licensed under CC-BY-4.0.

 ## Citation